priyanshuprasad22/Talkify/README.md

 # Talkify

-"Talkify" is a cutting-edge video chat web application designed to meet the evolving communication needs of businesses, educational institutions, and individuals.
+"Talkify" is video chat web application.
 Built using advanced technologies such as HTML, CSS, JavaScript, Agora SDK, WebRTC, and Firebase Authentication, Talkify offers a powerful platform for real-time communication.

 ## Technologies Used
 1. Agora SDK and WebRTC Integration